cakephp/docs/en/controllers/request-response.rst

     $stream = new Stream('/path/to/file', 'rb');
     $response = $response->withBody($stream);

-You can also stream responses from a callback using the ``CallbackStream`` this is useful when you have resources like images, CSV files or PDFs you need to stream to the client::
+You can also stream responses from a callback using the ``CallbackStream``.
+This is useful when you have resources like images, CSV files or PDFs you need to stream to the client::